 The West Wing follows the political career of President Josiah Bartlett.
-There's domestic political drama, foreign relations problems, a re-election campaign, and the personal tragedy of him dealing with an illness.
-It's an emotional roller coaster over it's long running history, and once you get into it you'll be hooked.
+There's a domestic political drama, foreign relations problems, a re-election campaign, and the personal tragedy of him dealing with an illness.
+It's an emotional roller coaster over it's long-running history, and once you get into it you'll be hooked.

 Parks and Rec is amazing.
 It's a comedy, and so it's clearly less realistic than some of the other shows on this list.
 But it does give you some insight into local government, and if you're a fan of The Office then you'll love Parks and Rec - it uses the same mock-umentary style.

 The show is about the Parks and Recreation department in Pawnee, Indiana.
 Leslie Knope, the main character, is obsessive in her love of all things park, rec, and government.
 Meanwhile, her boss hates the idea of government.
 The juxtaposition of their philosophies and the clash of their personalities drives a lot of the drama in the show.
 The acting is superb, and you'll recognize some of the actors who starred in this show early in their career - like Aziz Ansari and Chris Pratt.

 Unlike dramas like House of Cards and The West Wing, Parks and Rec is chopped up into nice bit-sized pieces like a sitcom.
 While it's certainly binge-worthy and you can waste a whole day watching the show, it's great for filling up little bits of time and taking short breaks from regular life.
 You'll love the characters once you get to know them, and you'll learn a thing or two about how a municipal agency like the Parks and Recreation Department operates.